 - Preferred 40-hour sexual assault certification or the ability to complete training within 6 months.

-- Must live within reasonable distance from the Cornerstone Minneapolis and Bloomington sites.
+- Must live within reasonable distance (within 30 minutes) from the Cornerstone Minneapolis and Bloomington sites.

 - Ability to work a flexible schedule to meet staffing supervision and service needs.